 |5(b)||Cases selected on a random basis for verification of the origin||0%|

-Cases, where the officer considers it necessary to order a provisional assessment, whether for the purposes of chemical test or requirement of information or causing inquires.
+Cases where the officer considers it necessary to order a provisional assessment, whether for a chemical test or requirement of information, or causing inquiries.

 (1) Where differential duty has been estimated.

-(2) Where, despite best efforts by the officer, differential duty cannot be computed
+(2) Where, despite best efforts by the officer, the differential duty cannot be computed

-Provided that the Principal Commissioner of Customs or the Commissioner of Customs may reduce the amount of security where there are good and justifiable reasons to do so.
+They provided that the Principal Commissioner of Customs or the Commissioner of Customs may reduce the amount of security where there are reasonable and justifiable reasons to do so.